yevheniimoroziuk/openregistry.lots.bargain/docs/source/tutorial.rst

 ..
 XXX body is empty for some reason (printf fails)

 We see the added properties have merged with existing lot data.
 Additionally, the `dateModified` property was updated to reflect the last modification date stamp.

-`Note` that lot can be modified only within the rectification period (up to `rectificationPeriod.endDate`).

 Checking the listing again reflects the new modification date: